mdomanski-usgs/dynrat/docs/tutorial/setup.md

 >env\Scripts\activate
 ```

-You must activate the virtual environment when you work with the dynrat package
+You must activate the virtual environment when you work within the dynrat
-in the future.
-If you work with VSCode, the IDE will activate the environment
+environment in the future.
+If you work with VSCode, the IDE will activate the
-in the terminal after the Python extension is loaded and a new terminal is
+environment in the terminal after the Python extension is loaded and a new
-opened.
+terminal is opened.

 ### Install anchovy
 In order for the Python interpreter in the dynrat environment to have "global"